valeramaniuk/pswd_validator/README.md

 * 0.0.1
     * MVP, with functionality and deployment tested on Win10 only
 * 0.0.2
-    * README and help ifxed and expanded
+    * README and help fixed and expanded

 ## Meta

 Valera Maniuk –  valeramaniuk@protonmail.com